-All three of the Air Quality Management Areas in Ipswich have been identified because of higher than desired levels of Nitrogen Dioxide, as a direct result of transport related pollution.
+All four of the Air Quality Management Areas in Ipswich have been identified because of higher than desired levels of Nitrogen Dioxide, as a direct result of transport related pollution.
 This can be reduced if, wherever possible, we:

 Wherever possible, please:

 When assessing planning applications in relation to their potential impact on the local air quality, officers refer to the most recent guidance from Environmental Protection UK (EPUK) and the institute of Air Quality Management (IAQM) together with the Councils Adopted Local Plan and Low Emissions SPD.
 Developers should consult the below documents: